LiamDrew/Virt32/README.md

 Presented at JumboHack 2025 under the Mad Hacker track.

 ## Overview
-This thing is a memory allocator that also supports address translation our own malloc(), calloc(), free(), and accessing functions.
+Virt32 is a memory allocator that also supports address translation our own malloc(), calloc(), free(), and accessing functions.